 As Mittford duly noted, The Funeral Rule is not a perfect piece of law, but probably its main feature does give consumers much more power than they had without the law.
 In a nutshell, each licensed funeral home in the United States is required under the law to publish a “General Price List” and to make that list available, more or less immediately, to any prospective customer who enters it's establishment (whether or not the customer asks for the list).
 The Funeral Rule's General Price List is simply a document that lists all goods and services the funeral home offers and its price for each.
 These prices are not negotiable.
 If a funeral home lowers the price for one customer (other than in select cases in which the funeral home offers reduced or free services for customers in need), it must do so for all customers.

 This may sound like a very simple adjustment, perhaps even trivial, (and it may be for other industries).
 But, for funeral homes (or at least customers who now deal with funeral homes) it is quite revolutionary.
-Before The Funeral Rule, funeral homes were commonly in the practice of playing profitable negotiating tricks upon their vulnerable, grieving customers.
+Before the Federal Trade Commission enforced The Funeral Rule, funeral homes were commonly in the practice of playing profitable negotiating tricks upon their vulnerable, grieving customers.
 They would, for example, hide the cost of relatively expensive, but optional, services such as embalming or music to be played at a service by simply including those services in select “packages” for which a single price would be charged, but no itemized price list would be provided.
 The Funeral Rule effectively eliminates this practice by requiring all good and services to be sold at “a la carte” prices.
 Many funeral establishments still do offer “packages” for marketing purposes, but they are not allowed to offer discounts on some of the items in those packages.
 Having prices clearly listed, from the very moment that a customer steps into a funeral home has made it very easy for customers to avoid paying high costs for services that they may not want or need.
 This has, certainly, been a boon for consumers.

 While the General Price List is probably the highlight of The Funeral Rule, it is only one part of a 48 page document available from the website of the Federal Trade Commission.
 That document goes on to list many other requirements of funeral homes under the rule.
 Funeral home employees may not, for example, refuse to give pricing information via telephone, misrepresent the legality of optional services such as embalming, and require customers to purchase particular products or services as a requirement of doing business for the funeral home.
 All of these, as with the rest of The Funeral Rule are intended to help consumers work their way through mazes of high pressure, and downright dishonest, tactics that had one been the rule of the funeral business.